- Religion and Philosophy

 - Genesis 1:10

-So whether it is sunny or rainy on this early summer morning, I still say, "Have a good day."
+So regardless of whether it is sunny or cloudy on this early autumn morning, I still say, "Have a good day."

 Feel the Goodness